ACruz-42/F24_Team1_CapstoneDemo/Reports/Detailed-Design.md

 ## Analysis
 ### The Camera
-The camera will be an Intel Realsense D435 RGBD camera, it functions using stereoscopic depth technology which will be needed as infrared projection technology cannot be used in conjuction with the infrared camera inside the cave.
+The camera will be an Intel Realsense D435 RGBD camera, this camera was chosen for its wide FOV of 87° × 58°, as well as its depth range of .3 m to 3 m.
+Also this camera uses stereoscopic depth technology which is needed as infrared projection technology cannot be used in conjuction with the infrared camera that is part of the game field in the cave.
 The camera will take a 5V voltage supply that will be transfered through a USB-C 3.1 Gen 1 connection which will also be used to transfer the image data to the Jetson Nano.
 This connection has a maximum information transfer rate of 5 GB per second.
 The cameras depth values will be greater than 98% accurate at 2 meters.
 The camera will send both the RGB values of the picture as well as the depth values of the picture to the Jetson Nano where these values will be used by various algorithms as described below[2].

 ### Object Detection Algorithm
 The object detection algorithm will work similarly to many generic object detection algorithms, in that it will take an image and will scan through the pixels to find specific patterns and differences is RGB values, however it will be much simpler than most object detection values as we will be mainly trying to detect one type of object with a known size and more importantly a known RGB value and a known shape, which will be against a dark background.